jgrillotsf/sfresume/README.md

 1. OPEN an org: `cci org browser dev` (This works with Remote SSH as well)
 1. PULL CHANGES from org `cci task run retrieve_changes --org dev`
 1. DELETE a Scratch Org: `cci org scratch_delete ORGNAME`

+## Deployment
+Refer to the Runbook under the scripts folder for Installing and configuring the Application.